aadi1405/IDS706_Project1_AJ/README.md

 ---
-### FUNCTIONS THAT HAVE BEEN IMPLEMENTED
+### FILES AND FUNCTIONS

+#### SCAFFOLDING FILES
+- requirements.txt: Contains list of all packages required
+- Makefile: Easy Configuration for the codespaces.
+- ./devcontainer: contains container files.

+#### FUNCTION FILES - COMMANDS
 ```
-python welcome.py  // To Display a welcome message to the user
+- python welcome.py  // To Display a welcome message to the user

-./query_db.py cli-query // To display the Dataset of movies from Databricks
+- ./query_db.py cli-query // To display the Dataset of movies from Databricks

-python query_db.py --movie='<movie_name>' // Query to find the year of the movie or TV Show
+- python query_db.py --movie='<movie_name>' // Query to find the year of the movie or TV Show

-python query_desc.py --movie='<movie_name>' // Query to find the description of the movie or TV Show
+- python query_desc.py --movie='<movie_name>' // Query to find the description of the movie or TV Show

-python query_age.py --age=<enter an age> // Query to find suitable movies or TV Show based on your age
+- python query_age.py --age=<enter an age> // Query to find suitable movies or TV Show based on your age

-python query_director.py --director=<director name> // Query to find all shows and movie taken by a particular director
+- python query_director.py --director=<director name> // Query to find all shows and movie taken by a particular director

 ```
 ---